aadigwe/voiceconversion_TCTS/README.md

 Adaeze Adigwe
-Research Internship at the TCTS Lab, University of Mons, Belgium August to December 2017
+Research Internship at the TCTS Lab, Numediart Insitite, University of Mons, Belgium August to December 2017